Golf betting tips: Preview and tips for the 2022 Valero Texas Open

 Valero Texas Open Winning Formula

-The following table details the breakdown of the Strokes Gained in each of the strokes gained categories for the past three champions of Valero Texas Open.
+The following table details the breakdown of the Strokes Gained in each of the strokes gained categories for the past four champions of the Valero Texas Open.

 |2017||Kevin Chappell||4.383 |